18F/grouplet-playbook/README.md

 is an attempt to relate many of these experiences to the effort to improve federal government IT development practices.

-This playbook is divided into two sections:
+This playbook is divided into three sections:

 ### [TL;DR](pages/tldr.md)